Preventive & General Dentistry Guide

 Why It Matters

-Preventive and General Dentistry: The Foundation of Lifelong Oral Health
+Preventive General Dentistry: The Foundation of Lifelong Oral Health

 Your mouth works hard every day.
-It chews, speaks, smiles, and fights off bacteria.
-In fact, preventive and general dentistry exists to support that daily work.
+It chews, speaks, smiles, and helps defend against bacteria.
+Preventive and general dentistry exists to support that daily work.
 Think of it as the routine care that stops small problems from becoming big ones.

 The Difference Between Preventive Dentistry and General Dental Care

-People often use the two terms as if they mean the same thing.
-However, they don’t.
-Knowing the difference helps you use your visits well and spend less over your lifetime.
+People often use these two terms as if they mean the same thing.
+They don’t.
+Knowing the difference helps you use your visits well.

-On the other hand, general dentistry diagnoses, treats, and manages your overall oral health.
-It often repairs damage that has already happened.
-For instance, a general dentist handles fillings, root canals, extractions, crowns, and wisdom teeth.
-While preventive dentistry stops decay from starting, general dental care steps in to fix it when it does.
-In short, both play a key role in your long term oral health.
+General dentistry diagnoses, treats, and manages your overall oral health, and it often repairs damage that has already happened.
+A general dentist handles fillings, root canals, extractions, crowns, and wisdom teeth.
+Preventive dentistry helps stop decay from starting; general dental care steps in to fix it when it does.
+Both play a key role in your long term oral health.

 Why You Need Both

-If you rely only on general care, you react to problems rather than prevent them.
-On the other hand, if you rely only on preventive dentistry, you ignore the fact that wear, accidents, and old fillings eventually need repair.
-Therefore, every plan at Teeth Plus blends the two.
-As a result, nothing gets missed during your visit.
+If you rely only on general care, you react to problems instead of preventing them.
+If you rely only on preventive dentistry, you ignore the fact that wear, accidents, and old fillings eventually need repair.
+Every plan at Teeth Plus blends the two, so nothing gets missed during your visit.

 Our Preventive Dental Care Services at Teeth Plus

-Every preventive dental care visit at our Marmaris clinic follows a clear plan.
-In fact, we have refined it over years of treating UK patients.
-Each step has one job — to prevent decay, protect your gums, and catch early signs of trouble while treatment is still simple.
+Every preventive dental care visit at our Marmaris clinic follows a clear plan, refined over years of treating international patients.
+Each step has one job: to prevent decay, protect your gums, and catch early signs of trouble while treatment is still simple.

 Professional Cleaning and Plaque Removal

-Even with great home care, plaque still hardens into tartar.
-Moreover, it builds up in places your toothbrush cannot reach.
+Even with good home care, plaque buildup hardens into tartar and collects where your toothbrush cannot reach.
 Our hygienists carry out a thorough clean with ultrasonic scalers and hand tools.
-In addition, professional cleanings remove tartar buildup.
-As a result, this helps prevent gingivitis and periodontal disease.
+Professional cleanings remove tartar buildup, which helps prevent gingivitis and periodontal disease.
+Most patients notice the change quickly: smoother teeth, fresher breath, and firmer gums.

 Fluoride Treatments to Prevent Dental Decay

 Fluoride is one of the best tools to strengthen tooth enamel and prevent dental decay.
-Therefore, we recommend fluoride treatments like varnishes and high-strength toothpaste.
-These help prevent tooth decay, especially for people at higher risk.
-For example, that includes patients with a history of cavities, gum recession, or low saliva flow.
-One varnish takes minutes and protects your biting surfaces for months.
+We recommend fluoride treatments such as varnishes and high-strength fluoride toothpaste.
+These help prevent tooth decay, especially for people at higher risk, including patients with a history of cavities, gum recession, or low saliva flow.
+A single varnish takes only minutes and helps protect your biting surfaces for months.

 Fissure Sealants: A Key Preventive Dentistry Tool

-The deep grooves on your back teeth trap food particles and plaque bacteria.
-Often, a toothbrush cannot clean them well.
-However, fissure sealants bond a thin layer into these grooves and seal them from decay.
-In addition, the process is painless and quick.
-As a result, it works especially well for patients with deep grooves or a high decay risk.
+The deep grooves on your back teeth trap food particles and plaque bacteria, and a toothbrush often cannot clean them well.
+Fissure sealants bond a thin protective layer into these grooves to seal them from decay.
+The process is designed to be comfortable and quick, and it works especially well for patients with deep grooves or a high decay risk.

 Generic leaflets rarely change habits.
-Instead, our dental team takes time to learn about your routine, diet, and risk factors.
-Then we give you preventive advice you can actually use.
-For instance, this might mean an electric toothbrush, interdental brushes, or less sugar.
-In other cases, it may mean changing when you eat acidic foods.
-In short, small, specific changes add up to real, long-term results.
+Patient education is a core part of our preventive dental services.
+Our dental team takes time to learn about your routine, diet, and risk factors, then gives you preventive advice and practical tips you can actually use.
+That might mean an electric toothbrush, interdental brushes, less sugar, or changing when you eat acidic foods.
+Small, specific changes add up to real, long-term results and lasting healthy dental habits.

 General Dentistry Treatments When Repair Is Needed

 Sometimes prevention is not enough.
-Old fillings fail.
-Teeth crack.
-A small cavity reaches the nerve.
-When this happens, you need a general dentist who can spot the problem and fix it cleanly the first time.
+Old fillings fail, teeth crack, and a small cavity can reach the nerve.
+When this happens, you need a general dentist who can find the problem and treat it cleanly the first time.

 Fillings and Tooth Decay Repair

-We use tooth-coloured composite fillings.
-Specifically, they bond right onto your healthy tooth.
-Moreover, early detection through regular check ups keeps fillings small.
-As a result, this protects as much of your natural tooth as possible.
+We use tooth-coloured composite fillings that bond onto your healthy tooth.
+Early detection through regular check-ups keeps fillings small, which protects as much of your natural tooth as possible.

 Root Canal Treatment